 Mississippi College students are expected to be scrupulously honest.
 Dishonesty, such as cheating or plagiarism, or furnishing false information, including forgery, alteration or misuse of University documents, records or identification, will be regarded as a serious offense subject to severe penalty, including, but not limited to, loss of credit and possible dismissal.
 See the Mississippi College Student Handbook or Policy 2.19 for specific information regarding penalties associated with dishonest behavior at Mississippi College.
-A copy of the Mississippi College Student Handbook is available on the Mississippi College website at www.mc.edu/student-life/student-handbook/.
+Copies of the Mississippi College Student are available in the Office of the Associate Vice President for the Student Experience and Dean of Students, Nelson 313.
+Copies of the University policies are available on the Mississippi College web site.